Graduate Aptitude Test in Engineering: CSIR's JRF - GATE fellowship

 The fellowship amount is ₹31000 per month plus HRA (house rent allowance).
 In addition, contingency grant of ₹20000 per annum (calculated on pro-rata basis for fraction of a year) is also provided.
 On completion of 2 years as JRF - GATE, the fellowship may be upgraded to SRF (Senior Research Fellowship) - GATE and stipend may be increased to ₹35000 per month in the subsequent years, on the basis of assessment of CSIR JRF-NET guidelines.

 The total duration of the fellowship is 5 years, within which the candidate is expected to complete the Ph.D. degree.

-COAP

-Common Offer Acceptance Portal (COAP) is an online portal that allows candidates clearing GATE to register and get call letters from various IITs and PSUs for interviews.
-After the declaration of GATE results, candidates must apply through COAP, as its the only platform from which you can book your seat in post graduate programs in various institutes like the IITs.

 Recruitment

 Public sector undertakings (PSUs) in India, for long, have had troubles conducting their recruitment processes with more than 100,000 students taking the exams for less than 1000 jobs (a selection rate of less than 1%).
 After sensing the exponential rise in the number of engineering graduates in India who wish to get a PSU job, the PSUs have decided that a GATE score shall be the primary criteria for initial shortlisting.
 This change was the primary cause for the rapid increase in applicants for GATE 2012.

 Indian Oil Corporation was the first PSU which successfully tested out this system and was followed two years later by National Thermal Power Corporation, Bharat Heavy Electricals, Bharat Electronics & PowerGrid Corporation of India.

 Usually these companies release their recruitment notifications right after GATE notification, indicating that candidates have to take GATE to be considered for a job in their organizations.